-This post relates to a Linkedin article written by Micky Khanna of GDPRPLAN.com on March 7th 2018, which examines the organisational measures and responsibilities in relation to the EU GDPR.
+This post relates to a Linkedin article written by Micky Khanna of GDPRPLAN.com, and examines the organisational measures and responsibilities in relation to the EU GDPR.

 The article starts by looking at the Sales department, as they are selling the reputation and of the company so will want to assure prospects and confidently demonstrate that their employer is GDPR compliant.